-This article describes the basics of the financial view in Meisterplan.
+This article describes the basics of the financial section of the Portfolio Designer view in Meisterplan.

 - Remaining Budget and Benefit Target